 Mondays at Tea Lounge in Park Slope at 9:15 PM trombonist/composer JC Sanford books big band jazz, an exciting, global mix of some of the edgiest large-ensemble sounds around.
 If you’re anybody in the world of big band jazz and you make it to New York, you end up playing here: what CBGB was to punk, this unlikely spot promises to be to the jazz world.
 No cover.

-Mondays in February (check the Barbes website for updates), 9:30ish Chicha Libre plays their home turf at Barbes.
+Mondays in April (check the Barbes website for updates), 9:30ish Chicha Libre plays their home turf at Barbes.
 The world’s most vital, entertaining oldschool chicha band, they blend twangy, often noir Peruvian surf sounds with cumbia and other south-of-the-border styles along with swirling psychedelic jams and deep dub interludes.
 Show up early because they are insanely popular.

-Mondays in February, 9:30ish killer guitarist Boo and mandolinist Elena from Demolition String Band host country karaoke at Rodeo Bar.
+Mondays in April, 9:30ish killer guitarist Boo and mandolinist Elena from Demolition String Band host country karaoke at Rodeo Bar.
 Live band, wild things happening.

-Mondays in February, 10 PM noir guitar legend Jim Campilongo leads his trio at the small room at the Rockwood.
+Mondays in April, 10 PM noir guitar legend Jim Campilongo leads his trio at the small room at the Rockwood.
 Now you can go see him since the Living Room, that hellhole where he used to rehearse on Monday nights, is closed forever!

-Also Mondays in February Rev. Vince Anderson and his band play Union Pool in Williamsburg, two sets starting around 11:30 PM.
+Also Mondays in April Rev. Vince Anderson and his band play Union Pool in Williamsburg, two sets starting around 11:30 PM.
 The Rev. is one of the great keyboardists around, equally thrilling on organ or electric piano, an expert at Billy Preston style funk, honkytonk, gospel and blues.
 He writes very funny, very politically astute, sexy original songs and is one of the most charismatic, intense live performers of our time.
 It’s a crazy dance party til past three in the morning.
 Paula Henderson from Burnt Sugar is the lead soloist on baritone sax, with Dave Smith from Smoota on trombone, with frequent special guests.

-Tuesdays in February clever, fiery, eclectic ten-piece Balkan/hip-hop/funk brass maniacs Slavic Soul Party at 9 PM at Barbes.
+Tuesdays in April clever, fiery, eclectic ten-piece Balkan/hip-hop/funk brass maniacs Slavic Soul Party at 9 PM at Barbes.
 Get there as soon as you can as they’re very popular. $10 cover.

 Tuesdays at around 10 Julia Haltigan and her band play 11th St. Bar.
 A torchy, charismatic force of nature, equally at home with fiery southwestern gothic rock, oldschool soul and steamy retro jazz ballads, and her band is just as good as she is.